Tencent/tencent-ml-images/README.md

 The image URLs of ML-Images are collected from [ImageNet](http://www.image-net.org/) and [Open Images](https://github.com/openimages/dataset).
 Specifically,
 * Part 1: we adopt the set [ImageNet-11k](http://data.mxnet.io/models/imagenet-11k/).
 It is a subset of ImageNet, collected by [MXNet](http://mxnet.incubator.apache.org/).
-It includes
+It includes 1,474,703 images and 11,221 categories.
+* Part 2: We filter the URLs of Open Images via a per-class criteria.
+Firstly, if one class occurs in less than 650 URLs, then it is removed.
+Then, if all annotated tags of one URL are removed, then this URL is abandoned.
+Consequently,  8,385,050 training URLs and 159,424 validation URLs are remained, covering 2,039 categories.

+We then merge URLs from above two parts according to their categories.
+Specifically, we firstly all categories to their unique WordIDs defined in [WordNet](https://wordnet.princeton.edu/).
+According to the semantic topological structure of WordIDs, if two categories share the same WordID or are synonymous, then they are merged to a unique category, as well as their URLs.

+Finally, the number of remained URLs is 18,019,881, and the number of categories is 11,166.